Sovereign-ShadowMonarch/congenial/Backend/documentation/api.rst

    :statuscode 200: Asset succesfully edited.
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 409: Some conflict at editing.
 For example token address does not exist in the DB.
-   :statuscode 500: Internal Rotki error
+   :statuscode 500: Internal backend error

 Deleting custom ethereum tokens
 ==================================

 .. http:delete:: /api/(version)/assets/ethereum

-   Doing a DELETE on the ethereum assets endpoint will allow you to delete an existing ethereum token from the global rotki DB.
+   Doing a DELETE on the ethereum assets endpoint will allow you to delete an existing ethereum token from the global backend DB.

    **Example Request**: